CurrencyCloud/currencycloud-js/README.md

 .then(console.log)
 .then(currencyCloud.authentication.logout);
 ```
-Supported APIs are listed in the [Currency Cloud API overview][overview].
+Supported APIs are listed in the [Currencycloud API overview][overview].

 ## Authentication